pditommaso/gatk-swe/README.md

 ## Combine individual alignments

-Alignment from multiple alignment tasks are combined together in one file per chromosome (e.g. chr5.bam):
+Alignment from multiple alignment tasks are combined together in one file per chromosome with samtools (e.g. chr5.bam):

 ```